commercialhaskell/stack/doc/GUIDE.md

 ## Adding dependencies

-Let's say we decide to modify our helloworld source a bit to use a new library, perhaps the ubiquitous text package.
-For example:
+Let's say we decide to modify our `helloworld` source a bit to use a new library, perhaps the ubiquitous text package.
+In `src/Lib.hs`, we can, for example add:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}